Nikon ZR review: a brilliant 'baby' Red cinema camera at a barely believable price

 The camera has dual card slots; one is CFexpress, which is to be expected, the other is microSD, which is a little more surprising, but presumably saves space (Image credit: Nikon)

 It's highly unusual for a video camera to run without a fan to keep things cool, but the ZR is indeed fanless.
 Nikon tells me that this is possible due to the energy-efficient design of the Z-series architecture, which does not produce as much heat as rival systems in the first place, and dissipates it through the camera's magnesium alloy chassis.
-The camera can record up to 125 minutes of video without a break, although if you're shooting with the standard EN‑EL15c battery, it'll conk out after about 90 minutes or so.
+The camera can record up to 125 minutes of video without taking a break, although if you're shooting with the standard EN‑EL15c battery, it'll conk out after about 90 minutes or so.

 One upshot of this fanless design is that there is no need for vents, and so the camera is properly weather-sealed, just like other Z-series stills cameras.
 So you can shoot in inclement conditions without (overly) worrying that moisture will find its way inside.